-In Peru she was the National Head of Programme Development and Management in ENACE (the National Buildings Company), and before that she managed a project of over 3,000 supervised credits of core units through self-help and mutual aid, in the largest marginal settlement in the East-cone of Lima working with CBOs and heads of households (mainly women).
+In Peru, she was the National Head of Programme Development and Management in ENACE (the National Buildings Company), and before that, she managed a project of over 3,000 supervised credits of core units through self-help and mutual aid in the largest marginal settlement in the Eastern cone of Lima, working with CBOs and heads of household (mainly women).

-In El Salvador, she worked for four years in the field with an NGO applying local construction technologies and materials at community level in rural areas and in Colombia she was a housing adviser in a European Union project for the slum upgrading in the Ciudad Bolivar district of Bogota.
+In El Salvador, she worked for four years in the field, with an NGO, applying local construction technologies and materials at community level in rural areas.
+In Colombia, she was a housing adviser in a European Union project for slum upgrading, in the Ciudad Bolivar district of Bogota.

 |Brilhante, O. and Skinner, J. (2018).
 Green City: a Tool to Measure Environmental Performance Over Time and a Methodology to Implement a Green City Action Plan Applied to Ten Asian Cities|

 |Brilhante, O. and Skinner, J. (2016).
 ‘Promoting and Marketing Green Products and Services’|

 |Brilhante, O., and Skinner, J. (2015).
 ‘Promoting Sustainable Construction in the EU’ (report for the Switch Asia project - Nepal)|

 |Brilhante, O., and Skinner, J. (2015).
 ‘Review of Incentive Mechanisms Being Used by Some European Municipalities to Promote Sustainable Housing’ (report for the Switch Asia project - Nepal)|

 |Brilhante, O. and Skinner, J. (2015).
 ‘Promoting and Marketing Green Products and Services’|